 The multi-billion Rand minibus taxi industry carries over 60% of South Africa’s commuters.
-These passengers are from the lower economic class.
+These passengers are from the lower economic classes.
 Wealthy residents drive their cars for safety and convenience.

-- Traffic police appear to be afraid to issue citations to taxi drivers as many operate like criminal syndication.
+- Traffic police are afraid to issue citations to taxi drivers as many operate like criminal syndication.
 Turf war killings of rival gangs are not uncommon

 - Taxis use minivans that typically hold 12 to 16 passengers.
-But they have been stopped with as many as 42 children in their vehicle
+But they have been stopped with as many as forty-two children in their vehicle

-- It is not unusual to read that 30 people are killed due to high-speed driving when two taxis collide head-on due to overloading and being un-roadworthy
+- It is not unusual to read that thirty people are killed due to high-speed driving when two taxis collide head-on due to overloading and being un-roadworthy

 - I exited an interstate (national road) with two lanes feeding a T-junction and traffic light (robot in South Africa) at the bottom of the off-ramp.
 The left lane had only one vehicle waiting for the light to turn green, and the right lane had traffic backed up to the exit ramp.
 A taxi screams down the left lane and turns right forcing a motorist to stop suddenly to avoid an accident